 - Shock works well for most average riders.

-We found increasing the fork spring rate from stock (.46kg/mm) to .48-.50kg/mm springs helped tremendously in pretty much every area.
-With riders 160lbs and up on the bike, the heavier springs helped the bike ride higher in the stroke, offering a lot more comfort over small chop with better initial bump absoption.
-As we went up in spring rates past .48kg/mm, you do start to lose some of the initial compliance and front end traction cornering, but you increase bottoming resistance and have a less active fork.
+We found increasing the fork spring rate from stock (.46kg/mm) to .48-.52kg/mm springs helped tremendously in pretty much every area.
+With riders 160lbs and up on the bike, the heavier springs helped the bike ride higher in the stroke, offering a lot more comfort over small chop with better initial bump absoption and just a balanced bike overall.
+As we went up in spring rates past .48kg/mm (for 160lb riders), you do start to lose some of the initial compliance and front end traction cornering, but you increase bottoming resistance and have a less active fork.
 Faster and heavier riders can appreciate the stiffer springs, but most will find a lot of benefits from running at least .48kg/mm springs.
 Overall, the stock fork valving is pretty good, the soft springs just mask it a bit.